billbaincodes/Twin-Peaks-Gazette/readme.md

 # Twin Peaks Gazette
-A twitter clone set in the bizarre hamlet of Twin Peaks, WA.
+A basic social media app set in the bizarre town of Twin Peaks, WA.